prakashbalaji/json-affermare/README.md

                     }
                 ]

-                Then I verify that the following books are present
+                Then I verify that the json has the following books
                       | isbn        | name                    |   author.id | author.name      |
                       | isbn123     | Test driven development |     1000    | Kent Beck        |
                       | isbn124     | Refactoring             |     1001    | Martin Fowler    |

+The below assertions were added in the absence of proper support of one to many associations and will be removed shortly.
+Anything mentioned below assertions could be accomplished by one of the assertions mentioned above.

 Filter specific object